 Many of us have felt the effects of the pandemic.
 Musicians are one of the groups that have been forced to learn to live in the new reality.
-We look for solutions to problems, and here virtual streaming concerts is a strategy that comes to the rescue!
+We look for solutions to problems, and here virtual live stream concerts is a strategy that comes to the rescue!

 This year has been a difficult year for many people all around the world.
 Obligatory masks, social distancing, home office, closed restaurants and cultural centres – all of these things are part of our new reality that has forced us to adapt to it and bring many aspects of our lives online.
 The social barrier has also had a strong impact on the music and event industries.
 The pressure related to the inability to organise concerts contributed to the search for solutions.
 And then streaming live concerts online became a thing!

 Who wouldn’t want to invite their favourite artist to their home for a living room concert?
 Now it’s so much easier!

 Virtual concerts are nothing new in the music community but the current situation has contributed to the fact that more artists are using new solutions and discovering how much the digital world can offer them.
 There are many forms of streaming that can help musicians to be close to their fans again and give them a glimpse of the normality they need.